jacmoe/emacs.d/README.md

 See [https://www.orgroam.com/manual.html#C-Compiler](https://www.orgroam.com/manual.html#C-Compiler) for how to install a C compiler compatible with Emacs on Windows.

+If you don't want to deal with the C compiler, you need to comment out the `org-roam` section of `init.el`, but you don't want to miss out on the amazing features that `org-roam` provides!
+It's definitely worth the extra effort.

 ## Installation ##
 ### Windows ###
 **Important!**
 You need to set the `HOME` environment variable to point to your user directory (usually `c:/Users/[username]`)

+Clone this repository into `.emacs.d` in your home directory.
+That would be in `C:/Users/[username]/.emacs.d` on Windows, and `~/.emacs.d` on Linux.

 ## How to use it ##